 Further Ruby adventures are on the shelf for a bit though, because my kids want to know what happens to Nani Val Dynia and her friends, so those are my focus for now!

 Sometimes I need a dose of quirky fun, so I've been toying around with a new batch of characters.
 This series is set in the 1920s (anyone else need a break from modern life?), and follows a gal name Cassidy as she travels to England to verify a painting for an eccentric group of people.
-The great house she finds herself in is home to an impressive collection of antiquities that sometimes cause more mischief than the usual, but when Cassidy gets caught up in a murder investigation, she's terrified her own past will be put on display.
+The great house she finds herself in is home to an impressive collection of antiquities, but when Cassidy gets caught up in a murder investigation, she's terrified her own past will be put on display.
 Can she finally stop running from her own history?